 The Noosa National Park is located just a short walk from the main beach.
 The park has a walking trail that wraps around the headland and past secluded beaches and coves.
 Along the trail consider stopping at Tea Tree Bay, Dolphins Point and the beautiful Noosa Fairy Pools.

-After a morning walk in the National Park you can spend the day relaxing on the main beach.
-Near the lifesaving club there is a stall where you can hire beach umbrellas, beach chairs and paddle boards.
-The beach backs onto the Hastings Street, where there is no shortage of cafes and beachfront restaurants to grab a drink at.
+After a morning walk in the National Park, you can spend the day relaxing on the main beach.
+Near the lifesaving club, there is a stall where you can hire beach umbrellas, beach chairs, and paddleboards.
+The beach backs onto Hastings Street, where there is no shortage of cafes and beachfront restaurants to grab a drink at.
 This is easily one of the must-see spots along Australia’s east coast.

-Byron is the ultimate surf town, with incredible beaches, a vibrant café scene and just an all-round amazing vibe.
+Byron is the ultimate surf town, with incredible beaches, a vibrant café scene, and just an all-around amazing vibe.
 It’s one of those places that sucks you in, and you’ll be tempted to stay way longer than you originally planned.

 One of the main drawcards to Byron is its many incredible beaches.
 The Pass is a well-known surf beach, whilst Wategos is the perfect beach to take a picnic to and relax on.
 For a more rugged feel, Tallows Beach is a great option.